tkaal/demo-webapp/README.md

 - **nginx**

     nginx is used as a proxy that forwards HTTP requests to the webapp.
-Using nginx in front of webapp helps to keep the webapp Flask application logic simpler as more complex web server configuration can be handled by nginx.
+Using nginx in front of webapp helps to keep Flask logic simpler as more complex web server configuration can be handled by nginx.

 - **webapp**